Jane Franklin Hall

 Jane Franklin Hall in Hobart, Australia is an independent non-denominational residential college of the University of Tasmania.
 Familiarly referred to as "Jane", it was founded by the Tasmanian Council of Churches in 1950 as a residential college for women before becoming co-educational in 1973.
 Jane is a non-denominational Christian institution supported by chaplains of various Christian traditions and is the only college in the Oxbridge style attached to the university.

-Although there is no direct link between them, the college is named in honour of Jane, Lady Franklin, wife of the famous but ill-fated Arctic explorer Sir John Franklin, who from 1837 to 1843 was the sixth Lieutenant-Governor of Van Diemen's Land.
+Although there is no direct link between them, the college is named in honour of Jane Franklin.
 The college embraces Lady Franklin as a namesake, placing a high value on education and community wellbeing.

 History

 Jane Franklin Hall was founded by the Tasmanian Council of Churches in 1950 as a non-denominational Christian College, and the first college for female students of the University of Tasmania.
 The College takes its name from Jane, Lady Franklin.
 She was a knowledgeable and enthusiastic patron of the arts and education.
-Her husband was the famous but ill-fated arctic explorer Sir John Franklin, who from 1837 to 1843 was the sixth Lieutenant-Governor of Van Diemen's Land (Tasmania).
+Her husband was arctic explorer John Franklin, who from 1837 to 1843 was the sixth Lieutenant-Governor of Van Diemen's Land.
 At a time when women were meant to stay in the domestic sphere Jane, Lady Franklin held lectures and evening parties with intellectual conversation.
 She invited and inspired local women, who she saw as 'living in seclusion', to acquire a love of reading and study.
-The College became co-educational in 1973.
+The college became co-educational in 1973.
+In August 2025, the college announced it would rebrand as Jane to distance itself from its namesake's colonial past.